scottvr/BTRR/README.md

 BitTorrent and other P2P networks face challenges from anti-piracy efforts that rely on IP address monitoring.
 Additionally, sites such as iknowwhatyoudownload.com purport to show the torrents that have been downloaded from an IP address, and take it a step further by categorizing the downloads, allegedly making a claim as to whether a given IP address shares abuse-related content.

-The trouble with DMCA notices has been well-dpcumented, and no one is likely to argue that calling out abuse/illegal materials is a bad thing, however, it is important to point out that these systems can be exploited to fabricate "evidence", that an IP address is trafficking pirated software, leaked confidential material, or illegal and abusive media files.  while it is dubious that a criminal prosecution would commence on only this sort of evidence, an accusation of such deeds appearing on a public website without disclaimer or mention of these issues is troubling as is the apparent lack of conversation or awareness of how easy this forgery is to pull off.
+The trouble with DMCA notices has been well-documented, and no one is likely to argue that calling out abuse/illegal materials is a bad thing, however, it is important to point out that these systems can be exploited to fabricate "evidence", that an IP address is trafficking pirated software, leaked confidential material, or illegal and abusive media files.
+While it is dubious that a criminal prosecution would commence on only this sort of evidence, an accusation of such deeds appearing on a public website without disclaimer or mention of these issues is troubling as is the apparent lack of conversation or awareness of how easy this forgery is to pull off.

 This repository presents two tools: